jantimon/react-hydration-rules/README.md

 Don't trust my word?
 Good - you shouldn't.
 Every behavior I've documented here comes from actual tests you can run yourself.

 Just clone this repo and run `npm test` to see all these hydration quirks in action.
-The tests use real SSR with `renderToPipeableStream` and actual hydration with `hydrateRoot` - no mocks or shortcuts.
+The tests use real SSR with `renderToPipeableStream` and actual hydration with `hydrateRoot` in real browsers - no mocks or shortcuts.

 I wrote these tests because I was debugging some gnarly hydration issues in production and couldn't find clear documentation anywhere.
 Turns out React's hydration behavior has some pretty specific rules that aren't obvious until you hit them.